2018 Rose Bowl: Georgia

+Georgia lines up on offense against Oklahoma's defense.

 Georgia opened the 2017 season as the No. 15 team in both the AP and Coaches Polls.
 In the season opener, the Georgia Bulldogs faced the Appalachian State Mountaineers.
 During the first quarter, starting quarterback Jacob Eason was injured in an out-of-bounds hit that strained his knee.
 Freshman quarterback Jake Fromm replaced Eason.
 Fromm started as quarterback the rest of the season.

 Georgia traveled to its first away and out-of-conference game against the No. 24 Notre Dame Fighting Irish on September 9, 2017.
 The score was back-and-forth the whole game, until Rodrigo Blankenship scored a field goal with 3:34 to go in the fourth quarter, giving Georgia a 20–19 lead.
 On 1st-and-10, Georgia linebacker Davin Bellamy sacked quarterback Brandon Wimbush, and forced a fumble, which Georgia's Lorenzo Carter recovered.
 The Bulldogs held the field, winning the game.
 The Bulldogs returned home for the next two weeks, beating the Samford Bulldogs 42–14 and the No.17 Mississippi State Bulldogs 31–3.

 On September 30, 2017, No. 7 Georgia traveled to Knoxville to play longtime SEC East rival the Tennessee Volunteers after losing to them at home in 2016.
 The Bulldogs defeated the Volunteers in a 41–0 shutout, which was Tennessee's worst home loss since 1905.
 The following week, Georgia returned to Tennessee to play the Vanderbilt Commodores, winning 45–14.
 Undefeated No. 4 Georgia faced the Missouri Tigers back home in Athens, winning 53–28.
 During that game, Georgia gained 696 total yards, the second-highest in school history.
 When Georgia faced their biggest rival, the Florida Gators, in the annual neutral-location game, Georgia remained undefeated and beat Florida 42–7, the biggest win in the rivalry since 1982.
 After Florida's loss to Georgia, they fired head coach Jim McElwain.
 The following week, Georgia beat the South Carolina Gamecocks 24–10, clinching the SEC East and their spot in the SEC Championship.

 On November 11, 2017, Georgia lost to the Auburn Tigers 17–40 in what would be their only loss of the regular season.
 Georgia wrapped up the regular season by beating the Kentucky Wildcats 42–13 and the Georgia Tech Yellow Jackets 38–7.
 On December 2, 2017, No.6 Georgia joined No. 4 Auburn in the SEC Championship, the only team who beat them during the regular season.
 In the rematch, Georgia took the lead in the second quarter when Georgia linebacker Davin Bellamy stripped the ball from Auburn quarterback Jarrett Stidham, recovered by Roquan Smith and leading to Georgia's drive that tied the score.
 Georgia took the SEC title for the first time since 2005, almost certainly securing their spot in the playoffs.